Perspective | Forget gold. Silver is the medal we can relate to.

 “There are a lot more positives, which is a big help to our confidence,” Elana Meyers, then a junior and co-captain, told the campus paper, the Hatchet, in 2004, after a new coach was hired.
 “We have the freedom to make mistakes.”

 When she left softball, she joined the world of bobsledding, where she had some breathtaking victories and met her husband, fellow bobsledder Nic Taylor.
+She won bronze in Vancouver in 2010, and silver in Sochi in 2014 and PyeongChang in 2018.
 When the sport opened up the possibility for co-ed sleds, she qualified for national competition as the female driver of three men.
 (Again, sounds like my carpool.)

 But even with all those victories, she didn’t find anything was easier.